 The Unigear Dry Bag is best used as a lightweight all-rounder when you do not expect it to be submerged in water for too long.
 Stick your phone, camera, dry clothes and map in it for a day hike and do not be afraid to splash through that stream with your lightweight dry bag.

-Lomo Dry Bag is great for keeping your gear dry in general use applications such as exploring a city or cycling to work.
+MARCHWAY Floating Waterproof Roll Top Sack is great for keeping your gear dry in general use applications such as exploring a city or cycling to work, and it is perfect for kayaking and water sports.
 It will also work well in a hiking environment but does not have all the compartments and pockets that some hikers prefer.

 The KastKing Dry Bag is the winner of our Most Innovative award as it sports a plastic see-through panel which makes it slightly different from the other dry bags in this review.